bioinfo-chru-strasbourg/howard/docs/help.parameters.md

 Annotation process using Docker containers.
 This section defines one or multiple Docker entries to run annotation tools in containers.

+This parameter file is dedicated to run-specific settings.
+Structural Docker settings are configured in the configuration file under config.tools.<tool>.docker (annotation/runtime).

 Each entry exports variants to an input VCF, runs a container command with mounted resources, and imports output VCF annotations into the variants table.

 Examples:

-> Docker-based annotation with one VEP entry
+> Docker-based annotation with one VEP entry (run-specific parameters)

 > ``` json
 > {